0xf0f/sqlite-file-index/README.md

     threads and processes without locking errors.

 - Custom metadata columns:
-    - Able to define custom metadata columns for files and folders and
+    - Able to define custom metadata columns for files and folders, then specify how they should be populated as paths are added to the index.

+- Extended query API:
+    - An object oriented query API for more robust searches based on metadata, paths, glob matching, etc, plus sorting and ordering results.

 ### Installation
 `pip install sqlite-file-index`

-Or to install latest version from this repo:
+Or to install latest version from github:

 `pip install git+https://github.com/0xf0f/sqlite-file-index`